WeAreYEF/PAGarchLibrary/README.md

 # **Tittle** PAGarchLibrary - Pagirinya Architecture Library
-## PAG - stands for pagirinya
+## PAG  stands for pagirinya
-*Pagirinya* is a refugee camp in eastern adjumani district in northern Uganda.
+***Pagirinya*** is a refugee camp in eastern adjumani district in northern Uganda.
-## Arch - stands for architecture
+## Arch  stands for architecture
-*Architecture* is the art and technique of designing and building as distiquished from the skills associated with construction.
+***Architecture*** is the art and technique of designing and building as distiquished from the skills associated with construction.

-*Library* - is a collection of resources in avarriety of formats.but for this case we are looking at the architectural format.
+***Library***  is a collection of resources in avarriety of formats.but for this case we are looking at the architectural format.

-*Architecture library* is a learning lab for mult-disciplinary study of the built environment, providing hybrid collections of prints and digital materials
+***Architecture library*** is a learning lab for mult-disciplinary study of the built environment, providing hybrid collections of prints and digital materials
 # for all images link [books](images/allimagesofthebooks.jpg)
 # objectives
 - To provide adequate studies towards establishing an architecture that will shelter and cater for the needs of the internally displaced people,in this case the youths are trained with the resource on how to solve architectural problems in the local ways using the available resources.